pedro-curto/Auction-Simulator/README.md

 The user can use the list, show_asset and show_record commands without being logged in;
 however, the other commands require the user to be logged in.

-The user application was tested with incorrect inputs and errors and is resilient to them, attempting to recover from them whenever possible.

 The assets that can be used in the open command are located in the local_assets folder within the user directory, and the assets received from the server are stored in the assets folder within the user directory.